bbntpl/simple-things-yet-backend/README.md

-# SimpleThingsYet Personal Blog Backend
+# SimpleThingsYet Backend

-SimpleThingsYet is an intuitive blogging application where the only author posts blogs on a wide range of categories such as personal growth, self-improvement, lifelong learning, mental health, and general life observations.
-The application is built around the idea that life's simplest things often hide the most complexity, depth, and meaning.

-This document provides an overview of the backend of the application and offers details on the data model schema to aid developers in navigating the system's structure.
+An overview of application backend which offers details/info on the data model schema to aid developers in navigating the model's structure.

 ## Data Model Schema
 For a visual representation, refer to the database diagram: